Kenneth M. Quinn

 Kenneth M. Quinn (born May 26, 1942) is the former President of the World Food Prize Foundation and a former career U.S. Foreign Service Officer.
-He was the president of the foundation for 20 years from 1 January 2000 to the 3 January 2020.
+He was the president of the foundation for 20 years from January 1st, 2000 to January 3rd, 2020.
 Before assuming that role, Quinn spent 32 years working for the U.S. State Department.
-He has served as the United States Ambassador to Cambodia, Deputy Assistant Secretary of State as well as a member of the National Security Council staff at the White House.
+He has served as the United States Ambassador to Cambodia, Deputy Assistant Secretary of State, as well as a member of the National Security Council staff at the White House.

 Biography

 Quinn was born in New York City in 1942, and he attended high school in Dubuque, Iowa.
 Quinn received his undergraduate degree from Loras College in Dubuque, Iowa.
 He went on to earn graduate degrees in international relations from Marquette University in Milwaukee, Wisconsin and the University of Maryland.
 He and his wife, Le Son, have three children.

 Diplomatic career

 Quinn was a 32-year career member of the U.S. Senior Foreign Service before he retired and joined the World Food Prize Foundation.
-He entered the United States Foreign Service in 1968 and has served in various Southeast Asian countries as well as Vienna and Washington, DC.
+He entered the United States Foreign Service in 1968.
+During the Vietnam War he served almost six years in Vietnam, first as a USAID Rural Development adviser in the Mekong Delta and later as head of a MACV District Advisory team.
+He later served elsewhere in Southeast Asia as well as in Vienna and Washington, DC.
 Quinn is fluent in Vietnamese and acted as interpreter for President Gerald Ford.